-Economic security was mentioned consistently throughout the Sharp Diabetes Health Educator, SMBHWN Social Workers & Case Managers, Sharp Cancer Navigators and Social Worker, and Sharp Senior Health Center focus groups as well.
-Please see the findings for Aging Concerns, Diabetes, Maternal and Prenatal Care, including High-Risk Pregnancy, and Cancer for specific feedback on economic security and its connection to these identified health needs.
+Economic security was mentioned consistently throughout the Sharp Diabetes Health Educator, Sharp Cancer Navigators and Social Worker, and Sharp Senior Health Center focus groups as well.
+Please see the findings for Aging Concerns, Diabetes, and Cancer for specific feedback on economic security and its connection to these identified health needs.